Large empire chandelier in gold-plated iron and crystal from the 18th century

 Description

-Large empire-style chandelier made of gilded iron and crystal, sixteen lights, circa 1780.
-Monumental, antique chandelier for a salon from the late 18th century.
-Originating from Piedmont, a region in northern Italy bordering France, from the imperial period, handcrafted from iron and crystal in excellent condition.
-This 18th-century chandelier, characterized by a classic hot-air balloon structure and the elegance of the imperial era, is an accessory that perfectly complements modern interiors.
+A large empire-style chandelier made of gilded iron and crystal, sixteen lights, circa 1780.
+A monumental, antique chandelier for a salon from the late 18th century.
+It originates from Piedmont, a region in northern Italy bordering France, from the Imperial period, handcrafted from iron and crystal in excellent condition.
+This 18th-century chandelier, characterized by a classic hot-air balloon structure and the elegance of the imperial era, is an accessory that perfectly fits modern interior styles.
 This chandelier with shimmering crystals and classic design is an Italian masterpiece of art and light, an exquisite element of luxurious lighting.

 The round construction is made of wrought iron and decorated with motifs inspired by plants, palmettes, and floral ornaments.
-The gold finish is quintessential; the lights are arranged on two levels, with eight curved iron arms with double volutes on the central crown, adorned with leaf and zoomorphic motifs, featuring an eagle.
+The gold finish is the essence, with lights arranged on two levels of height.
+The central crown features eight curved iron arms with double volutes, decorated with leaf and zoomorphic motifs, and an eagle.
 Eight additional lights are placed on decorative candelabra with volutes, pyramidal castings attached with a bayonet, crowning the larger crown.

-Original antique furniture and accessories can be an excellent idea for decorating our interiors.
-Today, there is a growing number of enthusiasts of high-quality vintage products that possess a specific character and soul.
-It is a nod to history, craftsmanship, and the design of traditional and timeless furniture.
-There are many different styles in antique furniture, each with its distinctive features.
+Original antique furniture and accessories can be an excellent idea for interior decoration.
+Today, there is an increasing number of enthusiasts of high-quality vintage products that have a distinct character and soul.
+It’s a nod to history, craftsmanship, and the design of traditional and timeless furniture.
+There are many different styles in antique furniture, each with its own distinctive features.

 Original Empire-style furniture dates from the late 18th to early 19th century.
 It was influenced by Napoleon’s reign, which imposed significant similarities and references to Roman and Greek ornamentation.

 Neoclassical furniture is associated with Louis XVI style, which also strongly references ancient architecture.
-Noteworthy are antique products in Rococo and Louis XV styles.
-The next is Baroque, whose name derives from the Portuguese 'barocco'—meaning an irregularly developed pearl.
-These were highly representative pieces designed to shine with splendor and play a significant role in luxury.
-Unique, selectively used materials were employed to emphasize the grandeur of these items.
+Antique products in Rococo and Louis XV styles are also interesting and noteworthy.
+Baroque, whose name derives from the Portuguese 'barocco'—meaning an irregularly developed pearl—was highly decorative furniture designed to shine with splendor and play a significant role in luxury.
+Unique, selectively used materials were employed to emphasize the grandeur of these pieces.

 Today, we can observe how much the Baroque style influenced modern classical furniture, which is designed with a strong resemblance to the past era.
-An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture-making art.
-Renaissance furniture was quite heavy and massive, often using brown stains, moldings, sturdy bases, and bas-reliefs.
-These products were quite distinctive but also opened new possibilities, such as the construction of credenzas and broadly defined chest furniture.
-They also reflected an interest in mythology and ancient times, with supports and legs taking animal forms.
+An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture design.
+Renaissance furniture was quite heavy and massive, using brown stains, moldings, sturdy bases, and bas-reliefs.
+These products were quite distinctive but opened new possibilities, such as the construction of credenzas and broadly speaking, chest-type furniture.
+Mythology and ancient times also inspired these designs, with supports and legs often taking animal forms.

-Lion’s paws, eagle heads—these are common features in Renaissance-style furniture.
+Lion’s paws, eagle heads—these are common features in Renaissance style.
 Currently, many global brands reproduce such furniture, inspired by Italian and French creators.
-This is a sign of admiration and respect for the history of the most beautiful Renaissance antiques.
-It’s important to remember that furniture production was perceived differently in each country, so each style had its unique character.
-This is especially important when searching for a luxurious antique that suits your interior.
+This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
+It’s important to remember that furniture production was perceived differently in each country, so each style had its own character.
+This is especially important when searching for a luxurious antique piece that suits your interior.

 See catalog